flagbit/n8n-nodes-directus/README.md

 Working on complex use cases?
 Need AI-powered automation?
 Or just don’t feel like troubleshooting on your own?
 We’re Flagbit — the creators of this plugin and a digital agency specialized in building smart workflows, automation solutions, and next-level AI agents.
 From ChatGPT-driven processes to intelligent data pipelines, we help businesses turn tech into real value.
 We don’t just build tools — we build solutions.
-Get in touch with Flagbit LINK— and let’s take your automation to the next level.
+Get in touch with Flagbit(https://www.flagbit.de) — and let’s take your automation to the next level.
 PS: Those who still click manually today might fall behind tomorrow.
 Let AI do the heavy lifting — we’ll handle the setup.